joelek/nexus/readme.md

 serveit
 ```

 Serveit serves the contents of the current working direcory over port 8000 by default.
-You may specify a different root or port using the `--root=<root>` and `--port=<port>` arguments respectively.
+You may specify a different root or port using the `--root=<root>` and `--port=<port>` arguments, respectively.

+### Index documents

+Serveit automatically generates and serves index documents for directory requests.
+The feature is turned _on_ by default and can be configued using the `--indices=<boolean>` argument.

+### Client-side routing

+Serveit includes support for applications utilizing client-side routing.
+The feature is turned _off_ by default and can be configured using the `--routing=<boolean>` argument.

 ## Sponsorship